 Undoubtedly, the fur stripes of Bengal tigers are as unique as human fingerprints.
 It has the most prolonged canine teeth of all cats, around 12cm / 4 inches long.
 Bengal tiger eyes cannot see as much detail as we humans can.
-For their purpose, it is also not necessary.
+For their purpose, it is also unnecessary.
 The primary function is to see three-dimensional perception and depth perception.
-Therefore, their eyes sit in front and not on the sides of their heads.
+Therefore, the eyes of a tiger sit in front and not on the sides of their heads.
 Additionally, they also possess binocular vision, which lets them judge distances from their prey.

 Bengal Tiger – India’s National Animal

 The national animal of India is, of course, the Indian tiger.
 Right now the tiger population is about 2226 in the wild.
 The latest tiger count was in 2016 in India.
 The source of this statistic is the Indian government.
 Independent tiger conservation organizations have indeed not confirmed this.
 This photograph of the Royal Bengal tiger eyes we photographed in Ranthambore National Park in Rajasthan, India.
-Explicitly the power and beauty of the Royal Bengal tiger make it an icon.
-Indeed a beautiful, fascinating predator.
+Explicitly, the power and beauty of the Royal Bengal tiger make it an icon.
+Indeed, a beautiful, fascinating predator.

 Bengal tigers, Panthera tigris, are the list of endangered species on the IUCN list.
 Habitat losses are increasing.